JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 Let’s keep going with the same locker hallway idea from earlier, but now we're switching from *Bloom filters* to *Cuckoo filters*.

-In a cuckoo filter, instead of flipping bits in lockers, we actually store short fingerprints, tiny codes that represent the items we care about.
+In a Cuckoo filter, instead of flipping bits in lockers, we actually store short fingerprints, tiny codes that represent the items we care about.
 And each fingerprint is only allowed to live in two possible lockers, chosen by hashing the original item.

 **Same example: adding "banana"**